 While judgments make things easy for us, we could be exhausting our brains trying to judge constantly.
 More so because most of the situations in the modern world do not threaten our lives.

 We live in far safer environments than our hunter-gatherer ancestors.
 So, we do not need to judge everything for survival value.

 When we reign in the judging process, we set free a big chunk of our mind that used to work at filtering and sorting every experience.

 A mind made to feel relaxed thus opens up to accept the present experiences as they are.
 We wake up to the reality that we do not need to sift or control the present moment.
 We can accept it fully as it is, and just be.

-We might think of letting as the opposite of clinging to or grasping on to something.
-We often get fixated on an opinion, a concept, a relationship.
+We might think of letting as the opposite of clinging to or grasping onto something.
+We often get fixated on an opinion, a concept, or a relationship.
 Letting go means we can stay distant and impassive from holding on to the things we want in our lives.

 It is also about not trying to push away the things we do not want.
 Since unpleasant experiences are unavoidable in life, letting go is permitting them to be whatever they are, with no attempt to pit against them.